-Want to see support for reading prioritised in the next National Cultural Policy?
-We’re calling on our community to join us in making a submission by 24 May 2026.
+Want to see support for reading prioritised by the Federal Government?
+Join us in making a submission to the policy consultation by 24 May 2026.

-The Australian Government has launched a national consultation for Australia’s next National Cultural Policy.
+The Australian Government has launched a national consultation for Australia’s next National Cultural Policy – and they want to hear from you.

-Building on the achievements Revive: a place for every story, a story for every place (Revive), this new policy will provide a framework for supporting the creative and cultural sector.
+Building on the achievements of the current policy, Revive: a place for every story, a story for every place (Revive), this new policy will provide a framework for supporting the creative and cultural sector – including literature, books and reading.

-Australia Reads welcomed Revive‘s commitment to developing new audiences, alongside the dedication to creators and the infrastructure that underpins our sector, and wants to see this commitment continued – and expanded – in the next National Cultural Policy.
+Australia Reads welcomed Revive, which importantly included the creation of Writing Australia, and provided a focus on developing new audiences for arts and culture.
+Alongside the dedication to creators and the infrastructure that underpins our sector, we want to see this commitment continued – and expanded – in the next National Cultural Policy.

-For a thriving literary ecosystem, a focus on building reading rates must be prioritised.
+For a thriving literary ecosystem, a focus on increasing reading engagement is crucial.

 - National reading campaigns for adults, children and young people, helping them overcome the barriers to regular reading.